This story by journalist Cameron Bennett was screened on New Zealand television on 9 April 2017.

 In other countries:

-Different raw milk models overseas enable dairy farmers to meet consumer needs and produce organic, sustainable, high animal welfare raw dairy.
+Different regulated raw milk models overseas enable dairy farmers to meet consumer needs and produce organic, sustainable, high animal welfare raw dairy.
 It is viable to produce raw dairy based on consumer preferences because consumers are asking for it and they are willing to pay for it.
 Some dairies allow calves to stay with their mothers and enable them to run together as a natural herd of all ages.
 Some allow bobby calves to be reared until the age of two.
-Many consumer concerns are addressed with these systems.
-See: Solutions for the Australian dairy industry.
+Many consumer concerns are addressed with these systems, see: Solutions for the Australian dairy industry.
 These systems put the power and the money back into the farmer's hands and allow direct farm-to-consumer contact.
 There are many examples showing that the frequent social interaction as consumers visit the farm, are a source of moral support and restoration of dignity for dairy farmers.
 This is a viable avenue to end the isolation and the economic disadvantage.

 There seems to be a growing divide between the global trade that governments and big business value, and satisfaction of local demand that consumers and the general public value.
 They seem to be moving in opposite directions and becoming more polarised, especially in Australia and New Zealand.
 Exports are upheld as the number one priority to keep financial prosperity flowing while the requirements and wellbeing of the local consumers and farmers are just ignored.
 Many in the general public are questioning dairy practises due to the visible environmental effects of unsustainable large-scale farming and due to ethics and animal welfare issues that arise in it.
-Many consumers are also giving up dairy due to allergies or lactose intolerance.
+Many consumers are also giving up dairy due to re-occurring ear infections, allergies or lactose intolerance.
 They can't tolerate pasteurised milk anymore.

 Consumers used to have a huge love affair with dairy but the effects of industrialisation of dairy have changed the relationship for many.
 The Australian and New Zealand governments seem to recommend and support only the corporate farming industry as a way to feed the world in the future, while ignoring what local consumers are begging for now.
-Industrial agriculture is promoted while sustainable agriculture is discouraged.
+Industrial agriculture is promoted while sustainable, regenerative agriculture is discouraged.
 Dairy farmers are stuck in the middle in a tug of war.
 It seems like some dairy farmers are really struggling to understand why they have gone from hero to zero in the public's and the media's estimation, as Cameron suggests in his article.

 "Farmers are at risk of losing their 'social licence to farm'." (source)